TylerH123/MKS22X-GroupLab/README.md

         - humongous bug fix overall and helping each other (jawwad supports ideas / initial attempts, caleb bug fixes and perfects).
         - ball subclass now moves in sine curves in 8 poss directions!
 WITH BOUNCE
         - currently working on other subclass motion (attempted spiral movement failed, have a basic movement set up.
-Trying gravity based)
-        - Caleb did collideable for Thing on Collideable.
-Kudos to him!
+Trying gravity based, though this clusters or eventually disappears off window)
+        - Caleb wrote a meh collideable.
+There is a huge overhaul of bug fixes we will be doing tomorrow on this.
     Tyler Huang and Brandon Cho (display)
         - display changes: created 2 custom ball shapes.
-(Brandon did the planet like shape!)
+(Brandon did the planet like shape! such wow!, and Tyler did the infinity stone    ball!

+*side note: Jawwad's been updating the README.
+Please send him hot cocoa for his efforts.